a2zbookstore/BookBazaar/replit.md

 - June 19, 2025.
 Refined header layout - made search bar horizontally wider (max-w-6xl) and vertically narrower (h-8), positioned navigation links (Catalog, About, Contact, Returns) exclusively below search bar, removed duplicate navigation from main header keeping only Home and Track Order in main navigation.
 - June 19, 2025.
 Moved navigation buttons to header - removed catalog, about, contact, returns from below search bar and placed them as small rounded buttons in main header navigation after Home and Track Order for cleaner layout.
 - June 19, 2025.
 Unified navigation button styling - converted all navigation links (Home, Track Order, Catalog, About, Contact, Returns) to consistent small rounded buttons with borders and hover effects for uniform header appearance.
+- June 19, 2025.
+Streamlined header navigation - removed About and Contact buttons from header since they are already accessible in footer, keeping only Home, Track Order, Catalog, and Returns for cleaner header layout.
 ```

 ## User Preferences